 In his series, “Guardrails,” Andy Stanley reminds us that friends influence the direction and quality of our lives.
 Guardrails are things that can protect us from danger, such as going over a cliff.

 “The thing that makes friendship so great is the very thing that makes friendship so dangerous,” says Stanley.

 Nicholas Christakis, in his TED talk, “The Hidden Influence of Social Networks,” also addresses being open to the influence of other people.
 Christakis’ research shows that non-drinkers who spend time with people who drink significantly increase their chances of becoming drinkers themselves.
-This also holds true with risk of divorce, obesity, violence, immoral activity and other issues.
+This also holds true in the areas of divorce, obesity, violence, immoral activity and other issues.

 “When you are with people who live as if life is connected, who make decisions as if life is connected, it will impact how you make decisions, view the world, your morality, your reputation, your family, everything.”

-Regardless of age and life circumstance, Stanley offers five “red-flag” scenarios that indicate a need for guiding or protective guardrails.
+Regardless of age and life circumstances, Stanley offers five “red-flag” scenarios that indicate a need for guiding or protective guardrails.

-You realize that your core group isn’t moving in the direction you want your life go.
+- You realize that your core group of friends isn’t moving in the direction you want your life to go.
 Having opposite value systems is a cause for concern.

-You catch yourself trying to being somebody you are not.
-If you ignore your values in a certain group, you are moving away from who you really are.
+- You catch yourself trying to be somebody you are not.
+If you ignore your values when you are with a certain person or group, you’re moving away from who you really are.
 People who know you well may say things like, “When you are around them, you are different.”

 It’s true: You only live once.
 But, it is also true that your actions and the actions of others can powerfully impact you for the rest of your life.
-Teaching your teen how to put guardrails in place could be one of the most powerful and long-lasting gifts you give them.
+Choose your friends wisely.